 The Twinkly Lights offer 65.5 feet of wire and 250 LED bulbs—enough to cover a large tree—but we thought it was strange that the string lights are actually split into two separate strands, both of which are connected to the main control unit.
 Our testing notes report that this unconventional design makes it somewhat complicated to set the lights up, but thankfully, both strands have a generous lead wire to get them where they need to go.
-The lights have the brand’s AWW bulbs, which appear to be a smaller version of 5mm conical bulbs, and they do get a little warm to the touch if left on for long periods, so just make sure to handle with care.
+The lights have the brand’s AWW bulbs, which appear to be a smaller version of 5mm conical bulbs, and they do get a little warm to the touch if left on for long periods, so just make sure to handle them with care.

 Best Lighting Effects: JMEXSUSS LED Indoor String Lights

 8 lighting effects

 Several colors available

 Clear wire blends in at night